EcoJulia/Diversity.jl/README.md

  in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](http://arxiv.org/abs/1404.6520), *How to partition diversity*.
-It also provides a series of other related and older diversity measures through sub-modules for compatibility.
+It also provides a series of other related and older diversity measures through sub-modules.
+Currently these are all ecological diversity measures, but this will be expanded through interfacing to BioJulia.
  This package is still in alpha, and so we do not guarantee its correctness, although we are aware of no issues with it.
 Please raise an issue if you find any problems.

 ## Install